Najirahanif/mernstack_crud/README.md

 This is the **frontend** for a full-stack MERN (MongoDB, Express, React, Node.js) CRUD application.
 The frontend is built using **React**. mernstack_crud_frontend/
 This is my exact folder Structure
-├── mernstack_crud/ # React frontend
+├── mernstack_crud/
-│ ├── public/
+├── public/
-│ ├── src/
+├── src/
-│ │ ├── AddUser/ # Signup component
+│   ├── AddUser/           → Component for user registration
+│   ├── LoginUser/         → Component for user login
+│   ├── Task/              → Components for task CRUD
-│ │ ├── LoginUser/ # Login component
+│   │   ├── ListTask.js
-│ │ ├── Task/ # Task CRUD (add, list, update, delete) for the logged in user │ │ ├── App.js
-│ │ └── index.js
+│   │   └── AddTask.js
+│   ├── App.js             → Main app routing component
-│ ├── package.json
+│   ├── index.js           → Entry point for React
-│ └── .env
+│   └── App.css            → Styles
+├── .env                   → Environment variables for frontend
+├── package.json           → Project dependencies and scripts
+├── README.md              → This file

 1. Navigate into the  mernstack_crud folder using cd  mernstack_crud